chrispalmeri/access-control/README.md

 Check [task-board][1] readme for better instructions that also apply to this.

-Run python with `sudo python3 python/main.py`
+Run python with `python3 code/server.py`

   [1]: https://github.com/chrispalmeri/task-board